 ROE or return on equity is a useful tool to assess how effectively a company can generate returns on the investment it received from its shareholders.
 In other words, it is a profitability ratio which measures the rate of return on the capital provided by the company's shareholders.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for TFI International is:

-On the whole, we feel that TFI International's performance has been quite good.
+Overall, we are quite pleased with TFI International's performance.
 Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
 Unsurprisingly, this has led to an impressive earnings growth.
-We also studied the latest analyst forecasts and found that the company's earnings growth is expected be similar to its current growth rate.
+Having said that, the company's earnings growth is expected to slow down, as forecasted in the current analyst estimates.
 Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
 Click here to be taken to our analyst's forecasts page for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.